James Webb Space Telescope: Background (development to 2003)

 Preparation for the 2000 Astronomy and Astrophysics Decadal Survey (a literature review produced by the United States National Research Council that includes identifying research priorities and making recommendations for the upcoming decade) included further development of the scientific program for what became known as the Next Generation Space Telescope, and advancements in relevant technologies by NASA.
-As it matured, studying the birth of galaxies in the young universe, and searching for planets around other stars – the prime goals coalesced as "Origins" by HST & Beyond became prominent.
+As it matured, studying the birth of galaxies in the young universe and searching for planets around other stars – the prime goals coalesced into "Origins" by HST & Beyond becoming prominent.

 As hoped, the NGST received the highest ranking in the 2000 Decadal Survey.

 An administrator of NASA, Dan Goldin, coined the phrase "faster, better, cheaper", and opted for the next big paradigm shift for astronomy, namely, breaking the barrier of a single mirror.
-That meant going from "eliminate moving parts" to "learn to live with moving parts" (i.e. segmented optics).
-With the goal to reduce mass density tenfold, silicon carbide with a very thin layer of glass on top was first looked at, but beryllium was selected at the end.
+That meant going from "eliminate moving parts" to "learn to live with moving parts" (e.g., segmented optics).
+Seeking to reduce the mirror mass by a factor of 10, beryllium was selected as the mirror substrate because the metal is low density (1.845 g/cm^{3}), exceptionally stiff, and maintains a stable shape at cryogenic temperatures.